Primer with Various Instructions

 The book was written and published by Petar Beron in 1824.
+It was printed in First Romanian School in Brasov, at that time in Austro-Hungarian Empire, today in Romania.

-It is one of the most significant secular works of the Bulgarian National Revival.
+The book is one of the most significant secular works of the Bulgarian National Revival.
 It was the first secular publication in modern Bulgaria.

 Background

 The primer was a result of the increasing number of secular schools appearing in Ottoman Bulgaria, as well as Beron's own impressions of Western European systems of education.
 Until the late 18th century, most schools in Bulgaria were attached to monasteries (so-called "Cell schools") and the curriculum virtually consisted of only a Book of Hours, a psalter and the Bible.
 Students received their education in Old Church Slavonic or Greek, both of which were difficult to understand for those outside the clergy.
 Beron was aware that this type of education was inefficient, and modeled his ideas for the new Bulgarian schools along the monitorial system and education in natural sciences.
 The primer was designed as a children's encyclopedia.
 It was published in the Transylvanian city of Kronstadt in the Austrian Empire (now Brașov, Romania).